marcpybus/var-node/README.md

 docker compose up --build -d
 docker compose logs -f
 ```

+* To access the front-end, use your web browser with the IP or domain name of the server.
+Locally you can use https://localhost/.
-\* ATTENTION: around 46Gb of data will be downloaded on the first time the **data-manager** container is up
+* About 46 GB of data will be downloaded the first time the data manager container is started up.
+Data download process can be tracked in the container log.
+See the "Data download" section.
+* You must configure a username and password before accessing the front-end.
+See the "Configuring the front-end password" section.

 ### Setup
-- Modify the folowing variables in `.env` file with the specificities of your node:
+- Modify the following variables in `.env` file with the details of your node:
     - Internal name of the network: `NETWORK_NAME="Network name"`
     - Internal name of the node: `NODE_NAME="Node name"`
-- The variant-server certificates are stored in the `network-configuration/` directory.
-If your are changing the default certificates filenames, please change the folowing variables in `.env` file:
+- Variant-server certificates are stored in the `network-configuration/` directory.
+If you change the default certificate filenames, please change the following variables in the `.env` file:
     - CA Root certificate: `CA_CERT_FILENAME="ca-cert.pem"`
     - Variant-server certificate: `SERVER_CERT_FILENAME="cert.pem"`
-    - Variant-serve key: `SERVER_KEY_FILENAME="key.pem"`
+    - Variant-server key: `SERVER_KEY_FILENAME="key.pem"`
 - The default installation comes with a dummy self-signed certificate and key to encrypt requests from users within the institution.
 These files are located in `nginx/server-certificates/`.
-Feel free to change them and use a properly configured certificate signed by your institutions CA. You should also change the default filenames in `.env` file:
+Feel free to modify them and use a properly configured certificate signed by your institution's CA. You should also change the default filenames in the `.env` file:
     - Front-end certificate: `FRONTEND_CERT_FILENAME="default.crt"`
     - Front-end key: `FRONTEND_KEY_FILENAME="default.key"`

+### Configuring the front-end password

 ### Data download
 The current setup needs to download data to perform normalisation, annotation and liftover of genomic variants.